Alkali Station |

 A reconstructed (1956) American Fur Co. wintering house and trading post used off and on, originally a subpost of Fort John in Wyoming.
-Later operated independently by Bordeaux from 1849 until 1872.
-The post was taken over by Francis Boucher in 1872, but the Army closed it down after finding contraband munitions.
+Later operated independently by Bordeaux from 1849 until 1868 when son Louis Bordeaux took over the post.
+The post was later taken over by Francis Boucher in 1872, but the Army closed it down in 1876 after finding contraband munitions being sold to the Sioux.
 Located three miles east of Chadron on Bordeaux Creek.
 Admission fee.

 Fort Beaver Valley